 Table 3.0-2 provides a list of all past, present, and reasonably foreseeable projects.
 Figure 3.0-1 identifies the locations of these cumulative projects.
-To understand the Proposed Project's contribution to cumulative impacts, the City, in consultation with other surrounding jurisdictions, has assembled a list of other known past, present, and reasonably foreseeable cumulative projects in the vicinity of the Project Site.
-Projects on this list consist of development projects within the City or other identified surrounding jurisdictions that have a pending development application, are approved, or are under construction, and transit and related infrastructure improvement projects that have been approved or proposed and under review.
+To understand the Project's contribution to cumulative impacts, the City, in consultation with other surrounding jurisdictions, has assembled a list of other known past, present, and reasonably foreseeable cumulative projects in the vicinity of the Project Site.
+Projects on this list consist of development projects within the City or other identified surrounding jurisdictions which have a pending development application, are approved, or are under construction.